Azure/notation-azure-kv/docs/nv2-sign-verify-aks.md

 We'll now demo:

 1. Creating a cert in Azure Key Vault, used for remote signing
-   > NOTE: The cert can be a CA issues, or self-signed cert.
+   > NOTE: The cert can be a CA issued, or self-signed cert.
 It's really up to the the user whether they need revocation for their controlled environment scenarios
 2. Secure a namespace with images with trusted signatures
 3. Build an image
 4. Remotely sign the image with Azure Key Vault
 5. Deploy the image to AKS - with a success
 6. Attempt to deploy an unsigned image, and watch it fail.

-### Deploy an image
+## Deploy an image

-1. Create a namespace in AKS
+1. Create a namespace in AKS cluster

-    ```azurecli-interactive
+    ```bash
     kubectl create ns freezone
     ```